 History of Safe Sanctuaries at First Presbyterian

-First Presbyterian Church has had a history of maintaining a policy to protect children, youth and the volunteers that work with them since the mid-nineties.
+First Presbyterian Church has had a history of maintaining a policy to protect children, youth, and the volunteers that work with them since the mid-nineties.
 This was at the front end of a national push for churches to devise a procedure for reducing the risk of abuse, neglect, or misconduct of any sort.
 The policy has been a living document since it’s creation, as the need for additional requirements and clarifications have surfaced.
-In 2008, the policy underwent more significant revision to add additional requirements for the screening of volunteers and staff, providing tri-annual trainings for every certified volunteer, and greater clarification of the procedure for reporting.
+In 2008, the policy underwent more significant revision to add additional requirements for the screening of volunteers and staff, providing tri-annual training for every certified volunteer, and greater clarification of the procedure for reporting.

 Purpose of our Policy

-First Presbyterian Church, Winchester seeks to establish reasonable procedures to reduce the risk of physical, emotional and sexual abuse of children as they participate in church ministries, and to protect staff and volunteers from false allegations of misconduct.
+First Presbyterian Church, Winchester seeks to establish reasonable procedures to reduce the risk of physical, emotional, and sexual abuse of children as they participate in church ministries, and to protect staff and volunteers from false allegations of misconduct.